 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports that the government monitored private online communications without appropriate legal authority.
-According to statistics from the International Telecommunication Union, 97 percent of the population used the internet in 2017.

 Academic Freedom and Cultural Events

 There were no government restrictions on academic freedom or cultural events.